ovh/venom/executors/web/README.md

 ## Chrome
-This section describe some features specifics to chrome browser
+This section describes some features specific to the Chrome browser

 ### CI
-To include chrome driver tests in your integration pipeline your must execute chrome in headless mode.
+If you want to include Chrome Driver tests in your integration pipeline, you must execute Chrome in headless mode.

 Example
 ```yaml